 In August 2004, with the support of a grant from the Arts Council of England, Kakatsitsi conducted a recording and filming project in Ghana in partnership with producer Greg Hunter and film-maker Chris de Selincourt.
 The recording process adopted in the studio showed considerable initial promise, beginning with Greg laying down a few loops from the digital domain, both rhythmical and melodic, on top of which Kakatsitsi in turn added layer upon layer of light percussion, drums, acoustic instruments such as Sepelewa (African Harp), Balafon, Gonge (one stringed violin), flute and chants.
 A total of seven tracks were recorded, many of which showed considerable promise.
 However, upon returning to the UK, the process by which Greg was to remix the material was delayed by Greg’s personal circumstances and an apparent inability to finish the job.
 After almost 18 months waiting, Greg finally produced a track – a less than pleasant ‘psychedelic dub’ mix that, after some deliberation, Steve deemed not to be worthy of release.
 Shortly thereafter, a second track was produced, earmarked for a compilation on the Interchill record label based in Vancouver, Canada.
 The track, again a psychedelic dub/ drumming fusion mix, showed more promise than its predecessor, but the balance between the drums and the electronic sounds was such that much of the call and response interplay between the drums was almost inaudible.
 Wary of vetoing the track and putting the working relationship in jeopardy, Steve offered to assist with the remixing of the track to make the drums more audible.
-After a day spent in the studio, a second version was produced in which the drums were considerably more audible and both versions of the track were submitted to the compiler for consideration, who duly chose the original version in which the drums were less audible.
+After a day spent in the studio, a second version was produced in which the drums were considerably more audible and both versions of the track were submitted to the compiler for consideration.
+He duly chose the original version in which the drums were less audible.

 In September 2006, Indigenous People joined forces with Tribal Vibrations to host a club night to raise funds to support the San people of Botswana who had been evicted from their ancestral lands to make way for the Central Kalahari Game Reserve.
 The First People of the Kalahari, supported by Survival International, were pursuing a court case to enforce their land rights as guaranteed by the Botswanan constitution.
-The night, which was held at the London School of Economics Students Union, featured Banco De Gaia, Gaudi and DJ Monkey Pilot in the main room and Youth (Dragonfly records) and a fusion performance by Kakatsitsi and Greg Hunter with visuals, entitled ‘images of Jamestown’ by Chris de Selincourt.
+The night, which was held at the London School of Economics Students Union, featured Banco De Gaia, Gaudi and DJ Monkey Pilot in the main room and Youth (Dragonfly records) and a fusion performance by Kakatsitsi and Greg Hunter with visuals, entitled ‘images of Jamestown’ by Chris de Selincourt in the Chillout Room.
 In addition to raising £500 for Survival / FPK, the night was heralded as a creative success, paving the way for further Kalahari collaborations between indigenous people and Tribal Vibrations, most notably at Mass in Brixton in February 2006 and at the Synergy Centre (with performances by the !Gubi Family of San musicians and dancers from Namibia) in 2008.

 2005-8 The Synergy Centre